privacore/vagus/details.md

 ```

 ### vagushint command
 This command tells Vagus where another vagus may exist.
-This can be useful if the client has knowledge of networkse wher broadcast/multicast may not reach and are not specified in the Vagus's configuration.
+This can be useful if the client has knowledge of networks where broadcast/multicast may not reach and are not specified in the Vagus's configuration.
 Only UDP unicast and TCP can be specified.
 UDP broadcast and multicast can only be specified in the Vagus configuration file.

 Example 1 (UDP on IPv4):
 ```